From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Measuring LLM Capability for ZK Code Generation

-Building on the language knowledge observed in RQ1, we next assess whether LLMs can effectively apply this knowledge in ZK programming, specifically in using or implementing gadgets.
-Model outputs were analyzed with automated scripts that classified errors based on compiler diagnostics and test outcomes.
-From their distinct linguistic and functional effects, we grouped errors into six categories: (i) \emph{constraint enforcement}, where models failed to encode relations using equality constructs (\autour{===} in Circom, \autour{assert} in Noir); (ii) \emph{modules}, involving incorrect instantiation or usage of library components; (iii) \emph{signal handling}, specific to Circom, where mistakes occurred in declaring, assigning, or referencing signals; (iv) \emph{syntax \& parsing}, where the generated code violated grammar rules; (v) \emph{typing \& resolution}, where data types or variables were used inconsistently or incorrectly; and (vi) \emph{semantic errors}, where code compiled but failed functional correctness tests.
+Language knowledge enables syntactic fluency, but ZK programming fundamentally requires the ability to specify algebraic constraints.
+We next assess whether LLMs can use or implement algebraic primitives, the atomic elements of constraint systems.
+Specifically, model outputs were analyzed with automated scripts that classified errors based on compiler diagnostics and test outcomes.
+From their distinct linguistic and functional effects, we grouped errors into six categories: (i) \emph{constraint enforcement}, where models failed to encode relations using equality constructs (\autour{===} in Circom, \autour{assert} in Noir); (ii) \emph{modules}, involving incorrect instantiation or usage of library components; (iii) \emph{signal handling}, specific to Circom, where mistakes occurred in declaring, assigning, or referencing signals; (iv) \emph{syntax \& parsing}, where the generated code violated grammar rules; (v) \emph{typing \& resolution}, where data types or variables were used inconsistently or incorrectly; and (vi) \emph{functional errors}, where code compiled but failed functional correctness tests.

-\F~\ref{fig:measurement-results-p2} shows the results on the gadget benchmark.
-Performance is consistently weak: even the best-performing category, logical operations, reached only 52\% accuracy in Circom and 49\% in Noir.
-Comparison gadgets scored lower (37\% and 20\%), while arithmetic and composite gadgets dropped to extremely low accuracy.
-This contrasts sharply with the strong results on language-level knowledge: when asked to operationalize this knowledge into gadgets, LLMs largely fail to produce correct, testable implementations.
-This gap reflects the difficulty of code generation for low-resource DSLs~\cite{joel2024survey}, exacerbated in ZK programming by limited and fragmented resources~\cite{sheybani2025zeroknowledgeproofframeworkssystematic}.
+\F~\ref{fig:measurement-results-p2} shows the results and performance is consistently weak: even the best-performing category, logical operations, reached only 52\% accuracy in Circom and 49\% in Noir.
+Comparison scored lower (37\% and 20\%), while Arithmetic and Composites dropped to extremely low accuracy.
+This contrasts sharply with the strong results on language-level knowledge: when asked to operationalize this knowledge into specifying constraints with algebraic primitives, LLMs largely fail to produce testable, correct implementations.
+This gap reflects the difficulty of code generation for low-resource DSLs~\cite{joel2024survey}, exacerbated in ZK programming by the inherent programming paradigm shift~\cite{sheybani2025zeroknowledgeproofframeworkssystematic}.

-\finding{\ding{174}}{On Circom and Noir languages, LLMs perform consistently weak on using or implementing constraint gadgets across all categories.}
+\finding{\ding{174}}{On Circom and Noir languages, LLMs perform consistently weak on implementing and using algebraic primitives to specify constraints across all categories.}